 Pauliina Vuosio, Vice President, Financial Communications, Fortum, tel. +358 50 453 2383

 Fortum's purpose is to create energy that improves life for present and future generations.
-We provide sustainable solutions that fulfill the needs for low emissions, resource efficiency and energy security, and deliver excellent value to our shareholders.
+We provide sustainable solutions that fulfil the needs for low emissions, resource efficiency and energy security, and deliver excellent value to our shareholders.
 Our activities cover the generation, distribution and sales of electricity and heat as well as related expert services.

 Fortum's operations focus on the Nordic countries, Russia, Poland and the Baltics.
-In the future, the integrating European and fast-growing Asian energy markets provide additional growth opportunities.
+In the future, integrating European and fast-growing Asian energy markets provide additional growth opportunities.
 In 2012, Fortum’s sales totalled EUR 6.2 billion and comparable operating profit was EUR 1.7 billion.
 We employ approximately 10,400 people.
 Fortum’s shares are quoted on NASDAQ OMX Helsinki.